 Humble beginnings through a public washroom

-The problem statement we narrowed down upon was to help people surprise their respective partners / friends and give them the opportunity to make memories.
+Post racking our brains for a good 2 hours, the problem statement we narrowed down upon was to help people surprise their respective partners / friends and give them the opportunity to make memories.

 We entered a mall and used the washroom entrance to target people.
 We felt washrooms were the best way to target a larger set of consumers.
 And would also be easy since we did not have the necessary permissions to openly sell within the mall!